-In year one, Transition Academy participants enjoy their own private bedroom in one of four four-bedroom suites (a total of 16 private bedrooms are specifically reserved for those attending the Transition Academy Program), and share common kitchen and living space.
-They also participate in career services ranging from volunteer work and paid internships to group and individual transitional employment.
-The environment is highly structured, enabling individuals to build their life and work skills before moving on to more independent living arrangements.
+Participants enjoy their own private bedroom in one of four four-bedroom suites.
+They experience career services ranging from volunteer work and internships to community employment.
+Community life, building amenities/features, a midtown location with access to public transportation and Learn4Independence course work enable individuals to build their life and work skills before moving on to a more independent living environment in year 2.